MIDRC/COVID19_Lung_Segmentation_CT_OSU-UNet/README.md

 **Modality**: CT

-Lung Lobe Segmentation model based on a 2D U-Net.
-The model is trained with CT sequences and the corresponding lung masks.
-The data is in [3].
+Lung Lobe Segmentation model based on a 2D U-Net[1,2].
+The model is trained with CT sequences and the corresponding lung masks [3].
 The training images are enhanced and re-sized to 256 x 256 before feeding to the network.
-The model is trained in The Ohio State University Wexner Medical Center, Department of Radiology, using Python, Tensorflow Keras API, and trained on an NVIDIA QuadroGV100 system with CUDA/CuDNNv9 dependecies.
+The model is trained in The Ohio State University Wexner Medical Center, Department of Radiology [4], using Python, Tensorflow Keras API, and trained on an NVIDIA QuadroGV100 system with CUDA/CuDNNv9 dependecies.
 ![example output](out.png)

 **Requirements**: Python, Tensorflow Keras API, SimpleITK, OpenCV, Numpy, Matplotlib